rtdevx/rtdevx/README.md

 - **PowerShell** - used for Windows 11 Bootstraping.
 - **Proxmox Virtual Environment** - virtualization platform to host my homelab.

-⚡These repositories embody my passion for technology, automation, and self-improvement.
-They serve as a sandbox for experimentation and growth—and are shared openly, with no rights reserved.⚡
+⚡ Fuelled by a passion for tech and automation, these repos are my playground — freely shared, no rights reserved. ⚡

 <!--
 ⚡ These repositories are dedicated to experimentation and learning and are released without any rights reserved. ⚡